 M1 Finance vs Stash

 M1 Finance is an investing platform focused on long term investing in a relatively passive way.
-M1 Finance offers a free online investing platform and mobile app for its users.
+The M1 Finance platform offers a free online investing platform and mobile app for its users.
 It is easy to open an account and you can begin investing with as little as $100.

-You start by creating your portfolio which M1 Finance calls a pie.
+First, you start by creating your portfolio which M1 Finance calls a pie.
 You can customize your pie with a variety of stocks and ETFs offered on M1’s platform.
 You can also choose from a variety of expert created pies offered by M1 Finance and its partner Cambria Investments.
 One of the biggest pros of investing with M1 is that M1 Finance offers this feature 100% free, no commissions or management fees.

 One feature unique to M1 Finance is the ability to buy fractional shares.
 This means you can have broad diversification even if you have a small account balance.
 You can purchase as little as 1/10,000th of a share of a stock or ETF.